December Gardening: 5 Things You Need to Do

 Before the weather gets wetter and colder, it’s best to start cleaning up your garden.
 Remove all the dead leaves, weeds, snapped up branches and twigs.
 Take the time to clear out accumulated mess like seed trays and broken or surplus pots.
 Prune and trim those roses, shrubs, bushes and trees.

 If you have plenty of these twigs and branches, pile them up in a corner so it can stand as shelter to frogs, and other wildlife.
-All those leaves and weeds you can also put in your compost bin.
+All those leaves and weeds you can also put in your compost bin or you might even be inspired go all out and hire a skip bin and get rid of all your hard rubbish while you're at it.
 Keep in mind that as you clear out your garden for December, make sure your gutters are also cleared from the debris and likely clogging.

 Any automatic watering systems you have in your garden must be turned off during this time of the year.
 The excess water will freeze up your plants, or make them more wet than they already are.